Rational Function Simplification for Integration-by-Parts Reduction and Beyond: Overviews of connected simplifiers

+Symbolica is a new computer algebra system being developed by Ben Ruijl \cite{Symbolica}, which aims to be a modernized incarnation of FORM \cite{FORM}, e.g.\ by using iterators in modern programming languages to express the stream processing of large expressions that cannot be packed into RAM.
+Symbolica is written in Rust, with interfaces for C/C++ and Python.
+Though at an early stage of development, Symbolica already contains highly optimized code for polynomial GCD and rational function arithmetic.

+The fully expanded form is used for polynomial representation in our use of Symbolica.
+In this paper, we use the version a8f72f (the commit hash) from the GitHub repository \url{https://github.com/benruijl/symbolica.git}.

-\subsubsection{Wolfram Mathematica}
+\subsection{Wolfram Mathematica}

 Wolfram Mathematica is the most widely used general-purpose computer algebra system as of today, at least in theoretical high energy physics research.
 It was initially developed by Stephen Wolfram, with influences from Maxima and Wolfram's earlier system, SMP.
 Mathematica offers a high-level language emphasizing functional programming and term rewriting (called \emph{Replacement} in Mathematica).
 As of today, Mathematica encompasses a huge range of functionalities in symbolic and numerical computing.
 Many software packages and research data in high energy physics are published in Mathematica's formats.
 FIRE, even when used in the C++ mode for the main computation, uses Mathematica for pre-processing user-supplied integral family information and various post-processing tasks such as loading reduction tables and finding symmetry rules relating master integrals.
-We use the \textit{Together} function in Mathematica to simplify rational functions.
+We use the \textit{Together} function in Mathematica to simplify rational functions, and the output may consider either factorized or expanded polynomials.

-In this paper, we use the version Mathematica 13.1 on Machine I and Mathematica 13.0 on Machine II.
-The versions are different due to licensing reasons but there are no significant effects on benchmark results.